 The Traditional 2 Year Thoracic Residency

 The traditional thoracic surgery residency program was established in 1955.
-Our current thoracic surgery residency program director is Dr. John Kern, and the associate directors are Dr. Curt Tribble and Dr. Chris Lau.
+Our current thoracic surgery residency program director is Dr. John Kern, and the associate directors are Dr. Curt Tribble and Dr. Linda Martin.
 The residency program at the University of Virginia consists of two (2) continuous years of clinical training in adult cardiac, general thoracic, and pediatric cardiac surgery.
 All of the cardiothoracic surgical training is based at the University of Virginia Medical Center.
 At the completion of this clinical training, residents are eligible for certification by the American Board of Thoracic Surgery.
-All UVA Thoracic Surgery residents have passed their ABTS examinations and are fully board-certified.
+All UVA Thoracic Surgery residents have passed their ABTS examinations and are board-certified.